PathRWKV: Enhancing Whole Slide Image Inference with Asymmetric Recurrent Modeling: Introduction

 \section{Introduction}

-Pathology diagnosis plays an essential role in clinical practice, leveraging the analysis of pathological images \cite{cpia} to ensure accurate disease detection and treatment planning.
-The process begins with a small tissue biopsy examined by a specialist, and modern workflows digitize these samples into gigapixel‑scale Whole‑Slide Images (WSIs) that capture both cell‑level and tissue‑level morphological details \cite{wsi}.
-While WSIs contain rich, high‑dimensional, multi-scale features, their sheer size makes manual review laborious and requires highly specialized expertise, leading to inconsistent diagnoses across sites that could negatively impact the quality of healthcare.
-Deep learning–driven computational pathology techniques have emerged to ease pathologists’ burden and accelerate high-quality diagnosis by automatically identifying and categorizing critical patterns in WSIs \cite{transpath, cpia}.
-Nevertheless, the complex, multi-scale nature of WSIs makes it difficult for deep learning models to capture and integrate features across different scales \cite{transpath, cpia, shuffle}.
+Pathology diagnosis plays an essential role in clinical practice, leveraging the analysis of pathological images~\cite{cpia, wsi} to ensure accurate cancer diagnosis and treatment planning.
+The process begins with tissue biopsy/grossing by a specialist, and sample preparation workflows digitize these samples.
+This creates gigapixel-scale Whole Slide Images (WSIs) capturing both cell-level and tissue-level morphological details~\cite{wsi}.
+While WSIs contain rich, high-dimensional, multi-scale features, their colossal sizes make manual review labor-intensive and require highly specialized expertise, leading to inconsistent diagnoses across sites that could negatively impact the quality of healthcare~\cite{digital, cam16}.
+Deep learning--driven computational pathology techniques have emerged to ease pathologists’ burden and promote high-quality diagnosis by automatically identifying critical patterns in WSIs~\cite{clinical, clam, transpath}.
+Recent studies have further advanced this by quantifying pathologists' visual patterns to integrate expert cognitive strategies into diagnostic models, thereby aiming to minimize workload while maintaining precision~\cite{visual_patterns}.
+Nevertheless, the complex, multi-scale nature of WSIs sets challenges for deep learning models to capture and integrate features robustly across different scales~\cite{shuffle, deep}.